cf-platform-eng/concourse-pypi-resource/README.md

 # PyPI Package Resource
 A [Concourse CI](http://concourse.ci) resource for Python [PyPI](https://pypi.python.org/pypi) packages.
-This is an enhanced fork of [cf-platform-eng/concourse-pypi-resource](https://github.com/cf-platform-eng/concourse-pypi-resource), that adds compatibility to most PyPi repository types and extended package selection parameters.
+This is an enhanced fork of [cf-platform-eng/concourse-pypi-resource](https://github.com/cf-platform-eng/concourse-pypi-resource), that adds compatibility to most PyPI repository types and extended package selection parameters.

 It can be used to check/download existing packages and to manages your own builds as well.
 Internally it uses [Pip 10.0.1](https://pip.pypa.io/en/stable/reference/pip_download/#options) for *check* and *in* (downloads) and [twine] for *out*put.